 Cody F Miller

-CODY F. MILLER'S SOLO SHOW OPENS ON NOVEMBER 10.
+CODY F. MILLER'S SOLO SHOW WILL BE ON DISPLAY THROUGH DECEMBER 4..

 After receiving my BFA from the Columbus College of Art and Design, I have taught artists with disabilities and other barriers for 23 years.
 This unique creative environment has been a major influence on my own work.